 People think EPA is a large federal agency.
 We are actually tiny.
 Fewer than 14,000 EPA employees are charged with protecting the air, water, and land of 330 million Americans.
 We’re responsible for 3.8 million square miles and 250,000 rivers.

 6. What do you want the American people to know about your work?

 I take great personal responsibility in going to a community with all the tools, knowledge, and expertise of the EPA, cleaning up a hazardous waste site, and making the community safe.
 There is no better job.

 7. Why is being an AFGE member important to you?

 AFGE is important to me because I know that while I am out protecting communities, AFGE is protecting me.
 I deal with hazardous chemicals, so affordable health care is critical.
 I spend weeks away from my family, and I want to make up that time to my wonderful wife Kerry when we retire, and AFGE is fighting to protect that retirement.
 I have been a proud member of AFGE since joining EPA 17 years ago, and I am happy to share in the cost of protecting our benefits.

 We hope you enjoyed our conversation with Brian.
 Stay tuned for more installments of our Behind the Scenes series.

-Want to learn more about a or job?
-Email us at email@example.com, and we’ll try our best to take you behind the scenes and learn more about the amazing work our members do.
+Want to learn more about a particular agency or job?
+Email us at [email protected], and we’ll try our best to take you behind the scenes and learn more about the amazing work our members do.